Curve Pay Pro+ review

 A premium option for the seasoned traveller, Curve Metal is a debit card packed with benefits and perks.

-If you’re abroad so often that you barely remember what sleeping in your bed feels like, Curve Metal can be a good idea for your finances.
+If you’re abroad so often that you barely remember what sleeping in your bed feels like, Curve Pay Pro+ can be a good idea for your finances.
 It is a premium option and is an alternative option to the standard Curve account.

 Our review looks at how it works, how to get it and whether the extra features are worth the monthly fee.

-Curve Metal is the top-tier Curve subscription, including all the perks and benefits Curve has to offer, most of which are linked to travelling.
-It comes with a fancy-looking metal debit card that you can have in black, rose or blue.
-Its more down-to-earth siblings are the standard Curve plan which is free.
-Curve X which offers a couple of extra benefits, and the intermediate premium service Curve Black.
+Curve Pay Pro+ (previously called Curve Metal) is the top-tier Curve subscription, including all the perks and benefits Curve has to offer, most of which are linked to travelling, and it comes with a fancy-looking metal debit card.
+Its more down-to-earth siblings are the standard Curve plan, Curve Pay, which is free, Curve Pay X which offers a couple of extra benefits, and the intermediate premium service Curve Pay Pro.

 Curve’s basic functionality is to allow you to only take one single card with you when you leave the house – the Curve card.
 You can connect all your Mastercard and Visa cards to it using the Curve app, then select which one you want Curve to take money from and simply pay with the Curve card.